VDliu/OpenglDemo/README.md

 # OpenglDemo
-a game with android opengles 2.0
+An game with android opengles 2.0